radwon/django-admin-logs/README.rst

     DJANGO_ADMIN_LOGS_ENABLED = False

-This disables admin log entries so that they are no longer created by the Django framework or viewable from the within the admin interface.
+This disables admin log entries so that they are no longer created by the Django framework or viewable from within the admin interface.

 Development